Remapping the Rover MEMS3 ECU

 the memory locations of each of the actual tables.
 The ECU appears to identify

-the tables purely by their position in the index, so I have used this as the identifier
+the tables purely by their position in the index, so I have used this as the

-same index position.
+by the same index position.
 Across different firmware versions, the table with the

 same function may appear at a different index, however they are broadly